AdityaGangboir/Sonique/Readme.md

 🎨 Fully responsive and clean design using Shadcn and Tailwind

 📸 Screenshots of the Web App

-🎧 Music Streaming Home Page
+🎧 Music Streaming Home Page-
 The Home Page is your music dashboard.
 Users can browse featured songs, start playback instantly, and enjoy a fluid streaming experience.
 ![alt text](frontend/public/HomePage.png)

-🛠️ Admin Page
+🛠️ Admin Page-
 Admins can securely access this page to upload new tracks, create albums, and manage music content on the platform.
 ![alt text](frontend/public/AdminPage.png)

-💿 Album Page
+💿 Album Page-
 Shows a curated list of songs in each album.
 Users can click to play individual tracks or shuffle through an entire album.
 ![alt text](frontend/public/AlbumPage.png)

-💬 Messaging Page
+💬 Messaging Page-
 Real-time chat feature where users can talk, suggest tracks, or just hang out while listening to their favorite music.
 ![alt text](frontend/public/ChatPage.png)

 📌 Why I Built Sonique

 I built Sonique as a passion project to combine music and technology.
 My goal was to create an interactive, real-time platform where people can not only stream music but also communicate and share the moment with others.

 This project reflects everything I've learned about full-stack development — from React on the frontend, to Node/Express on the backend, and real-time WebSocket communication using Socket.IO.

 🛠️ Future Improvements

 🌐 Music search & filter system

 ❤️ Like/favorite functionality